Thelypteris noveboracensis, New York Fern

 If you are going to grow them in a fern garden, make sure that they are comparable to other wild ferns in your area.

 The New York Fern is a beautiful plant that will grow in clumps and is distinguished by the shape of its blades.
 They taper at both the end and base very sharply.
 They are quick growers, but no worries as they are relatively easy to control and maintain.
 This fern is found mostly in wetland areas and forests.
 This fern is also very common and will often grow in large groups of itself.
 An excellent way to tell the New York Fern is that the leaves at the base will be smaller than the ones at the top of the blade.
 It belongs to the family Thelypteridaceae.
 It will grow to be anywhere from one to two feet tall.
 It has a random growth pattern but will look amazing no matter how it grows.
 Like most other ferns, this one will propagate by spores rather than blooms or seeds.
 If it gets a lot of suns, be sure to do some extra watering to give it the moisture it will need.
 This fern will do well both indoors and outdoors.
 If you decide to have this indoors, it will most likely need regular misting as the humidity levels are often too low for this fern.
 When you first plant this fern, be sure to water well and add some mulch to help it out.
 Shredded leaves are a great addition to the soil.
 Add mulch will also go a long way in this plant's growth and development.
 Even cutting back old and dead looking fronds in the spring months will help to promote new growth of this fern.
-Some gardeners like to divide this fern after it has reached a good size.
+Some gardeners like to divide this fern after it has reached a right size.
 To do this, just cut the fern straight in half with a sharp blade.
 Follow the planting instructions given earlier in this article and the fern will do just fine wherever you decide to place it.
 This fern will be a great addition to any garden or landscape.
 It may appear as though it is fragile and delicate, but it far from it.
 The hardiness of this fern is quite remarkable and will endure many conditions that most plants find unsuitable.
 If cared for properly, this fern can withstand much sunlight, shaded areas as well as a variety of weather conditions.

 New York Fern is one of the more smaller ferns.